-Dear <<first_name>> <<middle_name>> <<last_name>> <<suffix>>:
+Dear <<first name>> <<middle name>> <<last name>> <<suffix>>,

-Pension Benefit Information, LLC ("PBI") provides audit and address research services for insurance companies, pension funds, and other organizations, including <<b2b_text_1(data owner)>>.
+Pension Benefit Information, LLC ("PBI") provides audit and address research services for insurance companies, pension funds, and other organizations.
 PBI is providing notice of a third-party software event that may affect the security of some of your information.
 Although we have no indication of identity theft or fraud in relation to this event, we are providing you with information about the event, our response, and additional measures you can take to help protect your information, should you feel it appropriate to do so.

 What Happened?
 On or around May 31, 2023, Progress Software, the provider of MOVEit Transfer software disclosed a vulnerability in their software that had been exploited by an unauthorized third party.
 PBI utilizes MOVEit in the regular course of our business operations to securely transfer files.
 PBI promptly launched an investigation into the nature and scope of the MOVEit vulnerability's impact on our systems.
 Through the investigation, we learned that the third party accessed one of our MOVEit Transfer servers on May 29, 2023 and May 30, 2023 and downloaded data.
 We then conducted a manual review of our records to confirm the identities of individuals potentially affected by this event and their contact information to provide notifications.
-We recently completed this review.
+We recently completed this review on June 16, 2023, and confirmed that information concerning a limited number of consumers was among the records involved in this incident.